jonifen/jonifen-web/content/blog/post/2014/raspberrypi-19-widescreen-monitor.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2014-01-18T22:36:00Z"
+date: "2014-01-18T22:36:00Z"
-description = "Earlier today I booked places for me and my son on a Raspberry Pi day in Manchester and then realised I might struggle to get the TV there as it's pretty heavy, plus I doubt we'd be allowed it on a bus!
-Luckily, we still have the 19\" widescreen from the old living room PC, so I looked at using that instead." tags = ["raspberrypi"] title = "Raspberry Pi on a 19\" Widescreen (16:10) LCD Monitor" type = "post"
+description: "Earlier today I booked places for me and my son on a Raspberry Pi day in Manchester and then realised I might struggle to get the TV there as it's pretty heavy, plus I doubt we'd be allowed it on a bus!
+Luckily, we still have the 19\" widescreen from the old living room PC, so I looked at using that instead."

-+++
+tags: ["raspberrypi"]
+title: "Raspberry Pi on a 19\" Widescreen (16:10) LCD Monitor"
+type: "post"

+---

 Earlier today I booked places for me and my son on a Raspberry Pi day in Manchester and then realised I might struggle to get the TV there as it's pretty heavy, plus I doubt we'd be allowed it on a bus!
 Luckily, we still have the 19" widescreen from the old living room PC, so I looked at using that instead.